Ecofascism: Malthusianism

+Malthusian ideas of overpopulation have been adopted by ecofascists, using Malthusian rationale in anti-immigration arguments and seeking to resolve the perceived global issue by enforcing population control measures on the global south and racial minorities in white majority countries.
+Such Malthusian ideas are often paired with Social Darwinist and eugenicist views.

 Ted Kaczynski, the Unabomber

-Ted Kaczynski, better known as "The Unabomber", is a figure cited as highly influential upon ecofascist thought.
+Ted Kaczynski, better known as "The Unabomber", is cited as a figure who was highly influential in the development of ecofascist thought, and features prominently in contemporary ecofascist propaganda.
 Between 1978 and 1995 Kaczynski instigated a terrorist bombing campaign aimed at inciting a revolution against modern industrial society, in the name of returning humanity to a primitive state he suggested offered humanity more freedom while protecting the environment.
-In 1995 Kaczynski offered to end his bombing campaign if The Washington Post or The New York Times would publish his 35,000-word Unabomber manifesto.
-Hoping to save lives, both newspapers agreed to those terms.
+In 1995 Kaczynski offered to end his bombing campaign if The Washington Post or The New York Times would publish his 35,000-word Unabomber Manifesto.
+Both newspapers agreed to those terms.
 The manifesto railed not only against modern industrial society but also against "modern leftists", whom Kaczynski defined as "mainly socialists, collectivists, 'politically correct' types, feminists, gay and disability activists, animal rights activists and the like".

-Because of Kaczynski's intelligence and ability to write in a high-level academic tone, his manifesto was given serious consideration upon release and became highly influential, even amongst those who severely disagreed with his use of violence.
+Because of Kaczynski's intelligence and because of his ability to write in a high-level academic tone, his manifesto was given serious consideration upon its release and it became highly influential, even amongst those who severely disagreed with his use of violence.
 Kaczynski's staunchly radical pro-green, anti-left work was quickly absorbed into ecofascist thought.

-Kaczynski also criticized the right wing for their support for technological and economic progress while complaining about a decay of tradition, stating that technology erodes traditional social mores that conservatives and right wingers want to protect, and referred to conservatives as fools.
+Kaczynski also criticised right-wing activists who complained about the erosion of traditional social mores because they supported technological and economic progress, a view which he opposed.
+He stated that technology erodes traditional social mores that conservatives and right wingers want to protect, and he referred to conservatives as fools.

-Although Kaczynski and his manifesto has been embraced by ecofascists, he rejected 'fascism', including specifically "the 'ecofascists'", describing 'ecofascism' itself as 'an aberrant branch of leftism':
+Although Kaczynski and his manifesto have been embraced by ecofascists, he rejected "fascism", including specifically "the 'ecofascists'", describing ecofascism itself as "an aberrant branch of leftism":

-In his manifesto Kaczynski wrote that he considered fascism a "kook ideology" and Nazism as "evil".
+In his manifesto, Kaczynski wrote that he considered fascism a "kook ideology" and he also wrote that he considered Nazism "evil".
 Kaczynski never tried to align himself with the far-right at any point before or after his arrest.

-In 2017 Netflix released a dramatisation of Kaczynski's life, entitled Manhunt: Unabomber.
-The popularity of the show thrust Kaczynski and his manifesto once again into the public's mind and raised the profile of ecofascism.
+In 2017, Netflix released a dramatisation of Kaczynski's life, titled Manhunt: Unabomber.
+Once again, the popularity of the show thrust Kaczynski and his manifesto into the public's mind and it also raised the profile of ecofascism.